 Meeting report

-A meeting report shall be prepared according to section 8.3.2.2.
+A meeting report shall be prepared according to clause 8.3.2.2.

 Current State of the Deliverable (CSD)

 The CSD should be available at the conclusion of the meeting.
 The CSD shall be available within 7 days of the conclusion of the meeting.
 It shall include a clean version of the deliverable and a version showing the agreed changes relative to the previous version.